WW1 Profile: Lance Corporal Arthur James Oakes

 Brothers Oakes, Hanley.
 Five brothers go to war .

-Arthur James Oakes was born in Glasgow, Scotland 16th December 1884.
-His parents Walter Oakes (born 8th September 1863) of Tunstall, Staffordshire and Mary Ann Oakes nee Smith (born 17th June 1863) of Chell, Staffordshire married on the 5th February in 1882 at Tunstall Christchurch, Walters father being Henry Oakes his address 27 Lyndhurst St. The 1881 census shows single Walter aged 18 working as a Potters Presser with his parents Henry a Potter Handler, Mother Mary a dress maker at 27 Lyndhurst St Tunstall.
+Arthur James Oakes was born in the St Rollox District of Glasgow, Scotland, on the 16th December 1884.
+His parents, Walter Oakes (born 8th September 1863) of Tunstall, Staffordshire, and Mary Ann Oakes nee Smith (born 17th June 1863) of Chell, Staffordshire, married on the 5th February 1882 at Tunstall, Christchurch.
+From Arthur's birth certificate, we can see his father, Walter, was a Journeyman Potter.

-Although all records show him to have been born in Glasgow, Scotland Arthur was in fact the only one of his siblings that was born there.
-It isn't clear how long his parents were in Glasgow, somewhere between his older brother George Henry's birth in May1882 in Tunstall and the birth on June 1st 1887of Mary his only sister also born in Tunstall.
-Arthur was baptised at Hope Trinity Staffordshire on the 27th November 1889.
+All Arthur's records show him to have been born in Glasgow, Scotland, and he was, in fact, the only one of his siblings who was born there.
+It isn't clear how long his parents were in Glasgow, somewhere between his older brother George Henry's birth on the 31st May 1882 in Tunstall and the birth on June 1st 1887 of Mary, his only sister, also born in Tunstall.
+Arthur, however, was baptised at Hope Trinity, Stoke-on-Trent, Staffordshire, on the 27th November 1889.

-The1891 census shows Walter and Mary Ann living at 87 Paddock Street Hanley, Walter still working as a Potters Presser.
-8 year old George Henry, 6 year old Arthur James, 3 year old Mary born 1st June 1887 and 1 year old Walter born 8th November 1889.
-Also living with them were two boarders, 25 year old Arthur Martin born in Scotland working as a Potters Presser and 21 year old George Martin born in Hanley also working as a Potters Presser.
+The1891 census shows Walter and Mary Ann living at 87 Paddock Street, Hanley, Walter still working as a Potter's Presser.
+8-year-old George Henry, 6-year-old Arthur James, 3-year-old Mary and 1-year-old Walter, born 8th November 1889.
+Also living with them were two boarders, 25-year-old Arthur Martin, born in Scotland, working as a Potter's Presser, and 21-year-old George Martin, born in Hanley, also working as a Potter's Presser.

-On the 22nd October 1906 at Hope Trinity, Staffordshire, Arthur James Oakes married Sarah Ann Haywood (born 06.07.1887 Burslem) their two daughters Hannah born 16th April 1907 and Sarah Ann born 29th January 1909 were both born in Burlsem.
-Arthur is employed as a Potters Placer, living at 19 Macclesfield Street, Burslem with Sarah Ann and daughters Hannah and Sarah Ann.
+On the 22nd October 1906 at Hope Trinity Church, Stoke-on-Trent, Staffordshire, Arthur James Oakes married Sarah Ann Haywood (born 06.07.1887 Burslem); the 1911 census shows them living with their two daughters, Hannah born 16th April 1907 and Sarah Ann born 29th January 1909, both born in Burslem.
+Arthur is employed as a Potters Placer, living at 19 Macclesfield Street, Burslem.

-The 1911 census sees Arthur's Mother Mary Ann Oakes widowed aged 48, the census shows us she had 10 live births, 7 still living.
-Living with her were sons Walter aged 21 working as a Mould Maker, Leonard aged 16 working as a Hollow Presser, Albert aged 13 and young Thomas aged 6 born 30th August 1904 in Hanley.
+The 1911 census sees Arthur's mother, Mary Ann Oakes, now widowed, aged 48.
+The census shows us she had 10 live births, 7 still living.
+Living with her were sons Walter, aged 21, working as a Mould Maker, Leonard, aged 16, working as a Hollow Presser, Albert, aged 13, and young Thomas, aged 6, born 30th August 1904 in Hanley.

-George Henry aged 28 working as a Potters Placer was married to Florence nee Malpass living 5 Albert Place, Hanley.
+George Henry, aged 28, working as a Potters Placer, was married to Florence nee Malpass, living at 5 Albert Place, Hanley.

-On the 28th August 1914 Arthur joined the ranks of the North Staffordshire Regiment, having enlisted as a 29 year old at Burslem.
-At the time he was living at 79 Paddock Street, Hanley with his wife and children and is a Potters Fire Man.
+On the 28th August 1914, Arthur joined the ranks of the North Staffordshire Regiment, having enlisted as a 29-year-old at Burslem.
+At the time, he was living at 79 Paddock Street, Hanley, with his wife and children, and was a Potters Fireman.

-He was described as being 5’4” 132 pound in weight, chest measurement of 35.½ , fresh complexion and dark brown hair.
+He was described as being 5’4”, 132 pounds in weight, chest measurement of 35.½, fresh complexion, and dark brown hair.
 Religion Wesleyan.

 The 7th Battalion North Staffordshire Regiment was formed in 1914 and first entered Gallipoli at Cape Helles on the 6th July 1915.
-They took part in battles at Sari Bair, Russells Top and Hill 60.
-They were evacuated from Suvla Bay over the 19th and 20th December 1915 to Helles where they took part in the final battles of Gallipoli during January of 1916 before again being evacuated, this time to Port Said and the Suez Canal defences.
-On the 12th February 1916 they moved to Mesopotamia to take part in the battle to relieve a besieged garrison at Kut Almara.
+They took part in battles at Sari Bair, Russell's Top, and Hill 60.
+They were evacuated from Suvla Bay over the 19th and 20th December 1915 to Helles, where they took part in the final battles of Gallipoli during January of 1916 before again being evacuated, this time to Port Said and the Suez Canal defences.
+On the 12th February 1916, they moved to Mesopotamia to take part in the battle to relieve a besieged garrison at Kut-al-Amara.
 It is here that Arthur was killed in action on the 9th April 1916.

 He is remembered on the Basra War Memorial panel 34 and also on the Burslem Royal Doulton Memorial.

-His death is reported in the Staffordshire sentinel on the 22nd May 1916 where it is said his wife had been informed and says he had previously been employed at the Burslem Royal Doulton Factory.
+His death is reported in the Staffordshire Sentinel on the 22nd May 1916, where it is said his wife had been informed and that he had previously been employed at the Burslem Royal Doulton Factory.

-His effects were sent to his widow Sarah Ann Cowen (previous Oakes).
-Sarah Ann had remarried on the 23rd June 1917 to George Edward Cowen.
-She was however still granted a widows pension of 22 shilling and 11 pennies from 20th November 1916.
-Her address being 4 Austin Street Wolverhampton.
+His effects were sent to his widow, Sarah Ann Cowen (previous Oakes).
+Sarah Ann remarried on the 23rd June 1917 to George Edward Cowen.
+She was, however, still granted a widow's pension of 22 shillings and 11 pennies from 20th November 1916.
+Her address is 4 Austin Street, Wolverhampton.

 The Oakes Brothers.

-His younger brother Albert Oakes also served in WW1.
+His younger brother, Albert Oakes, also served in WWI.
 He was PO/18206 Albert Oakes of the Royal Marine Light Infantry.
-Killed In Action when his ship HMS Stephen Furness was torpedoed and sunk in the Irish Sea on the 13th December 1917.
+Killed In Action when his ship, HMS Stephen Furness, was torpedoed and sunk in the Irish Sea on the 13th December 1917.
 He is remembered on the Portsmouth Naval Memorial Panel 27.
-He was entitled to the 1914-15 Star, British War Medal and Victory Medal.
+He was entitled to the 1914-15 Star, British War Medal, and Victory Medal.

-Leonard Oakes also joined the Army on the 25th August 1914 aged 19 years 9 months as 11191 Pte Oakes, North Staffordshire Regiment at which time he was a Collier but previously a Potters Presser living at 22 Paddock Street, Hanley.
-He was described as 5’7” 141 pounds weight, 36 ½ chest with a sallow complexion, blue eyes and brown Hair.
+Leonard Oakes also joined the Army on the 25th August 1914, aged 19 years 9 months as 11191 Pte Oakes, North Staffordshire Regiment, at which time he was a Collier but previously a Potters Presser living at 22 Paddock Street, Hanley.
+He was described as 5’7”, 141 pounds, 36 ½ chest with a sallow complexion, blue eyes, and brown Hair.
 He was thought to be of good physical development.
-He was however discharged after 3 months service on the 7th November 1914 deemed unfit for active service due to Myopia.
-The Sentinel newspaper article dated July 14th 1917 reports Leonard Oakes as being a Driver in the RFA.
-Pension card dated his discharge as 9.2.19, service number 82049 rank Gunner. address 7 Thorley St, Hanley.
+He was, however, discharged after 3 months' service on the 7th November 1914, deemed unfit for active service due to Myopia.
+The Sentinel newspaper article dated July 14th 1917, reports Leonard Oakes as being a Driver in the RFA.
+Pension card dated his discharge as 9.2.19, service number 82049, rank Gunner, address 7 Thorley St, Hanley.

-Walter Oakes also joined the Army on the 3rd May 1915 as 22617 Pte Oakes, Yorkshire Light Infantry, at which time he was a Potter living at 4 St Pauls Street, Burslem.
-He however was also quickly discharged on the 13th May 1915 deemed unfit for active service due to defective vision.
-The Sentinel Newspaper article dated 14th July 1917 reports Walter Oakes as being a Driver in the ASC, his records show he was service number T/324958 and was entitled to the Victory Medal and British War medal.
-Walter married Mary Gertrude Emberton in 1913 they had two children, Walter born 1917 and Doreen.
-M born 1923.
-The 1921 census sees Walter working as a Potters Mould Maker married to Mary Gertrude living as boarders at 68 Baskerville Road, Hanley.
-By the 1939 Register Walter was living at 8 Eaton Street still working as a Potters Mould Maker with wife Mary G and Doreen now aged 16 working as a Book Binder.
+Walter Oakes also joined the Army on the 3rd May 1915 as 22617 Pte Oakes, Yorkshire Light Infantry, at which time he was a Potter living at 4 St Paul's Street, Burslem.
+He, however, was also quickly discharged on the 13th May 1915, deemed unfit for active service due to defective vision.
+The Sentinel Newspaper article dated 14th July 1917 reports Walter Oakes as being a Driver in the ASC; his records show he was service number T/324958 and was entitled to the Victory Medal and British War Medal.
+Walter married Mary Gertrude Emberton in 1913.
+They had two children, Walter, born in 1917, and Doreen.
+M was born in 1923.
+The 1921 census sees Walter working as a Potter's Mould Maker, married to Mary Gertrude, living as boarders at 68 Baskerville Road, Hanley.
+By the 1939 Register, Walter was living at 8 Eaton Street, still working as a Potter's Mould Maker with wife Mary G and Doreen now aged 16 working as a Book Binder.

 George Henry Oakes remarried in 1913 after his wife Florence died.
-The same Sentinel newspaper dated 1917 reports George Henry as being in the North Staffs Regiment, however, it seems he transferred 26.12.1917 to the RAF ,official number being 115395.
-Recorded as living at 8 Hales Square Burslem working as a China Biscuit Overman with wife Phoebe Elizabeth Oakes.
+The same Sentinel newspaper dated 1917 reports George Henry as being in the North Staffs Regiment; however, it seems he transferred on 26.12.1917 to the RAF, official number being 115395.
+Recorded as living at 8 Hales Square, Burslem, working as a China Biscuit Overman with wife Phoebe Elizabeth Oakes.

-1921 census sees George Henry and Phoebe living at 8 Hales Square , he works for Royal Doulton as a General Pottery labourer and they have three children, Mary Elizabeth born 1913, George Henry born 1917 and Annie born 1920.
-The next record is the 1939 Register, still living at Hales Square with wife Phoebe working as a China Overman.
+1921 census sees George Henry and Phoebe living at 8 Hales Square; he works for Royal Doulton as a General Pottery Labourer, and they have three children: Mary Elizabeth, born 1913; George Henry, born 1917; and Annie, born 1920.
+The next record is the 1939 Register, still living at Hales Square with wife Phoebe, working as a China Overman.
 George and Phoebe had two further children, Thomas in 1922 and Evelyn in 1924.
-George Henry Oakes died 1952 aged 70.
+George Henry Oakes died in 1952, aged 70.

 Sources: